Hospitalité Notre Dame de Lourdes: Structure

-Stage
+Stage service

 A period of service with the Hospitalité Notre-Dame de Lourdes is known as a ‘Stage’.
 The name 'Stage' comes from the French for 'work experience'.
 Those on Stage are often known as ‘stagiaires’ or more recently ‘hospitaliers auxiliaries’.
 The HNDL encourages people to do a Stage lasting at least 6 days.

-The Stage is open to new helpers aged between 18 and 75 (though 65 is the maximum age for someone to do their first Stage with a view to making their ‘engagement’ as a member of the Hospitalité on their fifth Stage).
+The Stage is open to anyone over the age of 16 who has completed a pilgrimage to Lourdes and wishes to become a volunteer in the future; volunteers can complete a four-year programme to become full members.
+New helpers can be aged up to 75 (though 65 is the maximum age for someone to do their first Stage with a view to making their ‘engagement’ as a member of the Hospitalité on their fifth Stage).
 Doing a Stage requires dedication, a willingness to serve, and a certain maturity of character (though that doesn’t mean dullness).
 Stage offers tremendous satisfaction and opportunities to enjoy life in a group.